alleyinteractive/sasslint-webpack-plugin/README.md

 You can customize the lint settings via a `.sass-lint.yml` file.
 See [sasslint options](https://github.com/sasstools/sass-lint/blob/develop/docs/sass-lint.yml), for complete options.

 * `configFile`: You can change the config file location.
 Default: (`.sass-lint.yml`)
+* `context`: Change the root of your SCSS files, by defualt inherits from webpack config.
 * `glob`: Change the glob pattern for finding files.
 Default: (`**/*.s?(a|c)ss`)
 * `quiet`: Suppress warnings, errors will still show.
 Default: `false`
 * `failOnWarning`: Have Webpack's build process die on warning.
 Default: `false`